bringauto/fleet-protocol/README.md

 **In order to receive data from BAD you must send CarStatus message first.
 If you do not send CarStatus message no data will be sent from BAD to Client!**

-detailed description at [Car State Protocol] and [Industrial Portal Protocol]
+detailed description at [BringAuto Autonomy Host Protocol].

 ## Protocol messages